tudor-bodea/GCDProject/README.md

-explain how the script works/where it should sit if the reader were to duplicate your work Was code book submitted to GitHub that modifies and updates the codebooks available to you with the data to indicate all the variables and summaries you calculated, along with units, and any other relevant information? provide the reader with how the tidy set is to be loaded back in R
+Was code book submitted to GitHub that modifies and updates the codebooks available to you with the data to indicate all the variables and summaries you calculated, along with units, and any other relevant information?